Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 No, osmium jewelry isn’t allergenic.
 It’s hypoallergenic.

-Note: pure osmium jewelry is exceedingly rare on the market.
+Pure osmium jewelry is exceedingly rare on the market.
 This is due to low yearly production of osmium (~1-2 metric tons of osmium are produced each year.
 And only 4% of osmium mined during the year is used in producing exquisite and extremely expensive jewelry pieces).
+That’s why you’ll almost never see pure osmium jewelry, but you’ll see osmium as part of some intricately designed jewelry pieces.

 Is Osmium More or Less Allergenic than Gold?

+Osmium is less allergenic than gold.
 Osmium is hypoallergenic and rarely mixed with other metals, some of which are potentially allergenic.

-Pure, 24k gold is also hypoallergenic, but all other gold alloys can cause allergic attacks in sensitive individuals depending on the metals in that alloy.
+Pure, 24k gold is hypoallergenic, but all other gold alloys can cause allergic attacks in sensitive individuals depending on the metals in that alloy.

 For example, white gold often has a lot of nickel in it, and nickel is a very allergenic jewelry metal and a good chunk of the population are sensitive to it.